Simple Passive Design Strategies for Building in a Hot and Dry Climate

 Principles of Passive Design Strategies

-- By implementing passive cooling, indoor air quality can be improved by minimizing temperature differences between indoor and outdoor environments.
+• By implementing passive cooling, indoor air quality can be improved by minimising temperature differences between indoor and outdoor environments.

 Importance of Passive Design Strategies in Hot and Dry Climate

 Buildings can be designed using a lot less energy than is common today.
 The main objective of this research is to identify methods for reducing the building's energy usage in hot, dry areas.
 In this case, design strategies for energy efficiency are considered.
-They are mostly based on proper building shape, material selection, and orientation, as well as by implementing passive cooling methods and ventilation.
-The objective of this blog is to demonstrate how principles give rise to the concepts of using natural energy and passive cooling techniques.
+They are mostly based on proper building shape, material selection, and orientation, as well as by implementing passive cooling techniques and ventilation.
+This blog aims to demonstrate how principles give rise to the concepts of using natural energy and passive cooling techniques for hot and dry climates

 In the summer, well-designed envelopes maximize cooling air movement and block the sun.
-In a hot, dry climate like that of the United Arab Emirates(UAE), a variety of passive cooling techniques can be advised.
+In a hot, dry climate like that of the United Arab Emirates(UAE), it is advised to use a wide array of passive cooling techniques to accommodate extreme climatic changes.
 Design techniques that minimize the need for mechanical cooling systems include a proper window placement, appropriate glazing for windows or skylights, the right size shading of glass when heat gains are being avoided, light-colored materials for the building envelope, and appropriate landscaping design.

 Characteristics of Hot and Dry Climate